The Stresemann – A German Variety Of The Stroller

 History of the Stresemann Stroller Suit

-Following this event, many Germans imitated Stresemann and wore their black lounge coat instead of their morning attire.
-Soon thereafter everybody identified this dress as the Stresemann.
-Originally, the Stresemann consisted of a black, ventless, single breasted lounge coat with jetted pockets, a waistcoat made from the same material as the coat and a pair of grey-black striped trousers without cuffs.
-The shirt had a stiff (starched) wing collar and it was worn with a regular tie.
-Soon after its introduction, the stiff collar was often substituted for a soft turndown collar.
-Moreover, there were some men who decided to wear their Stresemann with piping on the edges of the coat which looked even more formal than without piping.
-The designated hats for the Stresemann where the bowler and the Eden.
-After a few years, the Stresemann had become so popular in Germany, that it was often worn on occasions that formerly required full morning-dress.
-Hence, it is not very surprising that certain things that were usually worn with traditional morning-dress, like the silver-grey tie or the light grey waistcoat, were now worn with the Stresemann as well.
+Originally, the Stresemann consisted of a black, ventless, single breasted lounge coat with jetted pockets, a waistcoat made from the same material as the coat, and a pair of grey-black striped trousers without cuffs.
+The shirt had a stiff (starched) wing collar and was worn with a regular tie.
+Shortly after its introduction, a soft turndown collar was often substituted for the the stiff collar.
+Moreover, there were some men who decided to wear their Stresemann with piping on the edges of the coat which made it even more formal than those without.
+There were even hats designated to be worn with the Stresemann: the bowler and the Eden.

 Stroller Suit